Sonic the Hedgehog postcredits scenes, explained

 Before the credits roll, we rejoin the villainous Dr. Robotnik (Jim Carrey) on the mushroom planet where he ended up after the movie's final battle (possibly a reference Sonic the Hedgehog 3's Mushroom Hill Zone).
 He's looking a bit of a mess after 87 days trapped on the desolate world.

-"My grasp on sanity remains absolute!" says Robotnik, in a tone that suggests otherwise.
+"My grasp on sanity remains absolute!"
+Robotnik says, in a tone that suggests otherwise.

 He's also talking to a rock with his henchman's face painted on -- a literal Agent Stone -- and shaving his head.